New Zealand’s first proper international celebrity chef is just a down-to-earth girl who loves cooking.

 With multiple cook books, TV shows in nearly 80 countries and a groovy gold blouse over skinny jeans, she opened the Taste of New Zealand festival at Auckland’s Victoria Park and reckons New Zealand is the premiere food basket of the world.

-She’s a bit Nigella Lawson and a bit Rachel Hunter and has more time for people than her PA can handle.
+She’s a little bit Nigella Lawson and a little bit Rachel Hunter and has more time for people than her PA can handle.
 Her book signing session was like lining up to meet Santa and unless I physically man-handled her out of the tent, I wasn’t going to get my interview.
-I man-handled and got 8 minutes during which time she jumped up to say hi to friends, but still managed to keep her train of thought on my very intelligent questions.
+I man-handled and got my eight minutes during which time she jumped up to say hi to friends, but still managed to keep her train of thought on my very intelligent questions.

-Outside of New Zealand, her favourite destination for cooking is southern Italy for its peasant traditions.
+Outside of New Zealand (of course) her favourite destination for is southern Italy for its peasant traditions.
 “For me it’s authenticity and integrity in food.
 No industrial food chain.”
 (There, that gets the travel side of this blog in.)

-Her latest book comes hot on the heels of the TV series (that made kiwis sit up and take notice) and the incredibly successful Free Range Cook book based from her bach (crib?) in Wanaka.
+Her latest book (this post was first written in 2011) comes hot on the heels of the TV series (that made kiwis sit up and take notice) and the incredibly successful Free Range Cook book based from her bach (crib?) in Wanaka.